nodejs/node/doc/api/child_processes.markdown

 In the child the `process` object will have a `send()` method, and `process` will emit objects each time it receives a message on its channel.

-By default the spawned Node process will have the stdin, stdout, stderr associated with the parent's.
+By default the spawned Node process will have the stdout, stderr associated with the parent's.
+To change this behavior set the `silent` property in the `options` object to `true`.

 These child Nodes are still whole new instances of V8.
 Assume at least 30ms startup and 10mb memory for each new Node.
 That is, you cannot create many